 • Strategic integration: Implementation is the linchpin of improvement.
 Ensure that recommendations are seamlessly integrated into existing processes, and monitor their progress to completion.

 • Your oversight: Take charge in overseeing the implementation of recommendations.
 Regularly assess the status of action plans, identify potential roadblocks, and provide the necessary support to teams involved.
-This proactive approach ensures that recommendations are not just acknowledged but effectively put into practice.
+This proactive approach ensures that recommendations are acknowledged and effectively put into practice.

 3. Audit Team’s Follow-Up Procedures: